What Is MBA Accreditation?

 National Accreditation

-National accreditation is regulated by the Department of Education (ED).
+The ED regulates national accreditation.
 Today, national accreditation agencies often focus on evaluating career, vocational, and trade schools.

 In most cases, national accreditation is not as prestigious as institutional accreditation.
 Credits earned at a nationally accredited institution may not transfer to an institutionally accredited one, and degrees from nationally accredited institutions may not meet the requirements for certain professions that require licensing.